-In order to complete the award, students must complete two mandatory units in Year 12:
+In order to complete the award, students must complete two mandatory units:

-Unit 1: Financial Capability for the Immediate and Short Term Students will gain an appreciation of why money is important through focusing on what money is, attitudes towards it and how it can affect life choices.
+Unit 1: Financial Capability for the Immediate and Short Term Students will gain an appreciation of why money is important through focusing on what money is, attitude towards it and how it can affect life choices.

-Unit 2: Financial Capability for the Medium and Long Term Students will gain the ability to plan and manage their financial needs in the medium and long term, with particular reference to the importance of the need to budget for future aspirations and life events.
+Unit 2: Financial Capability for the Immediate and Short Term Students will gain the ability to plan and manage their financial needs in the medium and long term, with particular reference to the importance of the need to budget for future aspirations and life events.